shakacode/react_on_rails_pro/docs/configuration.md

   config.tracing = true

   # Array of globs to find any files for which changes should bust the fragment cache for
   # cached_react_component and cached_react_component_hash.
-This should
+This should include any files used to
-  # include any files used to generate the JSON props.
+  # generate the JSON props, webpack and/or webpacker configuration files, and npm package lockfiles.
   config.dependency_globs = [ File.join(Rails.root, "app", "views", "**", "*.jbuilder") ]